bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 {% codeblock %}
 /etc/issue     : Contains the message which is displayed on terminal before login.
 /etc/motd      : Contains the message which is displayed on terminal after login.
-/proc/cpuinfo  : provides information about cpu.
+/proc/cpuinfo  : provides information about CPU.
 /proc/meminfo  : provides information about memory/ RAM.
 /proc/version  : provides information about the version of your system.
 {% endcodeblock %}